 Counseling and informed consent are recommended for genetic testing.
 Consent forms are available online.

-* One or more exons are not covered by sequencing for the indicated gene; see Additional Technical Information.
+*One or more exons are not covered by sequencing and/or deletion/duplication analysis for the indicated gene; see Additional Technical Information.

-**** Deletion/duplication only; sequencing is not available for this gene.
+**Deletion/duplication analysis of EPCAM (NM_002354) exon 9 only, sequencing is not available for this gene.

 |Component Test Code*||Component Chart Name||LOINC|